chrisant996/clink/docs/clink.md

 When the <code><a href="#clink_colorize_input">clink.colorize_input</a></code> setting is enabled, then [argmatchers](#argumentcompletion) automatically apply colors to the input text as they parse it.
 When the setting is disabled, then the entire input line is colored by the <code><a href="#color_input">color.input</a></code> setting.

+See [Color Themes](#color-themes) for information on loading and saving color theme files (whose names end with ".clinktheme").

 <table class="linkmenu">
 <tr><td><a href="#inputcolor_command">Coloring the Command Word</a></td><td>How the command word is colored.</td></tr>
 <tr><td><a href="#inputcolor_redir">Coloring Command Separators and Redirection</a></td><td>How special characters are colored.</td></tr>